TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/MinimalExtension.rst

     rebuild the autoload with:

     ..  code-block:: bash
-        Execute on your projects root level
+        :caption: Execute on your projects root level

         composer dump-autoload